prometheus-operator/prometheus-operator/Documentation/user-guides/storage.md

 Kubernetes supports several kinds of storage volumes.
 The Prometheus Operator works with PersistentVolumeClaims, which support the underlying PersistentVolume to be provisioned when requested.

-This document assumes a basic understanding of PersisentVolumes, PersisentVolumeClaims, and their [provisioning][pv-provisioning].
+This document assumes a basic understanding of PersistentVolumes, PersistentVolumeClaims, and their [provisioning][pv-provisioning].

 ## Storage Provisioning on AWS